-While digital transformation has greatly improved organizational security in many ways, significant gaps remain and must be addressed.
+While digital transformation has greatly improved security for many areas of an organization, there are significant gaps that must be addressed.
 With a firm understanding of what problematic applications or services exist in your environment, the work of applying modern security methods to them can begin.
-The desired balance between user experience and security controls is ultimately achievable, even for business-critical systems that historically do not support modern identity authentication.
+As an outcome, the desired balance between user experience and security controls is achievable, even for business-critical systems that are historically difficult to apply modern identity authentication to.

+At Cyolo, we know work happens anywhere and anytime today.
+We believe every company should have the ability to extend modern identity validation to all your applications and provide seamless, secure access that does not change the user experience.
 Cyolo exists to help organizations thrive by securely connecting people to their work and bringing modern, identity-based access to all applications and systems, even the ones existing tools struggle to secure.
-Founded by a CISO and two ethical hackers, Cyolo empowers you to connect anyone from anywhere with the confidence that the entire digital system is protected.
+Because Cyolo was co-founded by a CISO and two ethical hackers, the solution allows you to connect anyone from anywhere with the confidence that the entire digital system is protected.